-Cardiac electrophysiology: action potential, automaticity and vectors
+Cardiac electrophysiology: Action potential, automaticity and vectors

-Cardiac electrophysiology: membrane potential, action potential, automaticity and electrical vectors
+Cardiac electrophysiology: Membrane potential, action potential, automaticity and electrical vectors

 The following video lecture summarises this chapter.

 The action potential includes a depolarization (activation) followed by a repolarization (recovery).
 The action potential occurs in all cardiac cells but its appearance varies depending on cell type.
-During de- and repolarization ions (Na+ [sodium], K+ [potassium] and Ca2+ [calcium]) flows back and forth across the cell membrane.
+During de- and repolarization ions (Na+ [sodium], K+ [potassium] and Ca2+ [calcium]) flow back and forth across the cell membrane.
 Because ions are electrically charged, their movement generates an electrical current.
-This means that propagation (spread) of the action potential is equal to spread of an electrical current.
+This means that the propagation (spread) of the action potential is equal to the spread of an electrical current.

 All tissues and fluids surrounding the heart have an abundance of ions, which means that they can act as electrical conductors.
 Consequently, the electrical currents generated in the myocardium are transmitted all the way to the skin, where they can be detected by electrodes.
 The electrocardiograph (ECG machine) records and processes these electrical currents and presents them as the electrocardiogram (ECG).
-As mentioned earlier, the electrical potentials of the conduction system are much too minute to be detected by skin electrodes; the ECG presents electrical activity of atrial and ventricular myocardium.
+As mentioned earlier, the electrical potentials of the conduction system are much too minute to be detected by skin electrodes; the ECG presents the electrical activity of the atrial and ventricular myocardium.

 Automaticity of pacemaker cells

 The depolarization spreads from the sinoatrial node to the atrial and ventricular myocardium.
 Propagation of the action potential is possible because all cardiac cells are electrically interconnected by gap junctions (Figure 1).
-Gap junctions are protein channels that connect the cell membranes of adjacent cells and enable flow of ions between cells.
+Gap junctions are protein channels that connect the cell membranes of adjacent cells and enable the flow of ions between cells.
 This means that the action potential spreads from one cell to another via gap junctions.
 The density of gap junctions within the Purkinje network is very high, which explains the rapid impulse transmission in the network.
-Cells of the atrioventricular node, on the other hand, have very low density of gap junctions, which explains the slow impulse conduction through the atrioventricular node.
+Cells of the atrioventricular node, on the other hand, have a very low density of gap junctions, which explains the slow impulse conduction through the atrioventricular node.
 Transmission of the action potential between contractile myocardial cells is also slow, owing to the scarcity of gap junctions between them.

 The contractile cells, unlike cells of the sinoatrial node, display a true resting potential (phase 4), which is around –90 mV.
 These cells must be stimulated in order to evoke an action potential.
 Upon stimulation, sodium (Na+) channels open which causes a rapid influx of sodium and depolarizes the cell.
-Contractile cells start to contract a few milliseconds after start of the depolarization and they starts relaxing a few milliseconds after the repolarization is completed.
-The duration of the action potential is approximately 0.20 seconds in atrial myocardium and 0.3 seconds in ventricular myocardium (Figure 1).
+Contractile cells start to contract a few milliseconds after the start of the depolarization and they start relaxing a few milliseconds after the repolarization is completed.
+The duration of the action potential is approximately 0.20 seconds in atrial myocardium and 0.3 seconds in the ventricular myocardium (Figure 1).